-As the New Year approaches, we’re excited about new possibilities and the chance to make positive changes.
-Although your priorities for 2022 may look a little different than they did in past years, now is a great time to review where you want to be financially and to set the right goals to get you there.
-Here are some tips on setting financial goals for the year ahead.
+The New Year brings fresh possibilities and the chance to make positive changes, and now’s a great time to review where you want to be financially and set goals to get there.
+Here are some tips on setting personal finance goals for the year ahead.

 Check Your Credit

-Your credit history and credit score affect so many areas of your financial life.
-And, your credit report is one of the things lenders use to determine whether you qualify for credit (e.g., mortgages, car loans, credit cards, personal loans).
-Among other things, it shows your payment history—how well you handled credit in the past—as well as the status of current accounts.
-Even landlords and potential employers may take a look at your report before they make a decision, so you’ll want to make sure it’s accurate.
-Plus, checking it could help you spot possible signs of identity theft.
+Your credit history and credit score affect much of your financial life.
+Lenders use your credit report to qualify you for credit (e.g., mortgages, car loans, credit cards, student loans, personal loans).
+It shows your payment history—how well you previously handled credit—as well as the status of current accounts.
+Even landlords and potential employers may look at your report before they make a decision, so you want to ensure it’s accurate.
+Plus, checking it could help you spot signs of identity theft.

-Having an emergency fund can give you the peace of mind that you’re ready to meet unexpected challenges, like income changes, medical bills or car repairs.
-If you don’t have one already, start the New Year off right by opening an account where you can set aside some money.
+Having an emergency fund ensures you’re ready to meet unexpected challenges like job loss, medical bills or car repairs.
+If you don’t have one, start the New Year off right by opening an account where you can set aside some money.

-Keep your emergency funds separate from the account you use to pay the bills or make purchases.
-Put that money in an account that earns dividends, like a savings account, certificate or money market account.
-The dividends you earn will help your fund grow a little faster, and you’ll be less tempted to spend the money.
+Keep your emergency funds separate from the account you use for spending or paying bills.
+Put the money in an account that earns interest, like a certificate or money market account.
+The interest will help your fund grow faster, and you’ll be less tempted to spend the money.

 How Much Do I Need?

-A good rule of thumb is to work toward saving 3 to 6 months’ worth of living expenses.
-But, if you’re just getting started, you can begin with a smaller goal—like $1,000.
-You don’t need to save it all at once.
-You can break it into manageable amounts that you add regularly (e.g., weekly/monthly).
+A good rule of thumb is saving 3 to 6 months’ worth of living expenses.
+But, if you’re just getting started, begin with a smaller goal—like $1,000.
+You don’t need to save it all at once—break it into manageable amounts that you add regularly.

-Are There Ways to Build a Fund Faster?
+Are There Ways to Build My Savings Faster?

-Looking for ways to build your fund even faster?
 Consider turning expenses into savings.
-What does that mean?
-One example might be if you’re working from home instead of commuting to an office, you could use the money you would’ve spent on gas or lunches out for savings.
-You could also get creative and find other ways to save, like canceling subscriptions you don’t use, asking for new quotes on auto or home insurance, or reducing TV or internet plans.
-Navy Federal members can set up automatic transfers from checking to savings accounts to earn even more dividends.
-You can choose how much you want to add and how often (weekly/monthly).
+If you’re working from home instead of commuting to an office, use the money you would’ve spent on gas or lunches out for savings.
+You could also find other ways to save, like canceling subscriptions you don’t use, asking for new quotes on auto or home insurance, or reducing TV or internet plans.
+Navy Federal members can set up automatic transfers from checking to savings accounts to earn even more.

 Pay Off Debt

-Since most of us can’t afford to pay for a car or other large purchases with cash, we have a certain amount of debt.
-You can reduce the impact it has on your budget and your life by making a plan to pay off as much as you can, as soon as you can.
-You’ll find you’ll pay less interest and have more resources if you ever need to bounce back from a financial setback.
+Since most people can’t afford to pay for a car or other large purchases with cash, they have debt.
+You can reduce its impact on your budget by making a plan to pay off as much as possible, as soon as possible.
+You’ll pay less interest and have more resources if you need to rebound from a financial setback.

 Two Simple Plans to Reduce Debt

 - Avalanche Method.
-The avalanche method focuses on paying off the accounts with the highest interest rates, because that saves the most money over time.
-You make sure to pay all your minimum payments, but on the account with the highest interest rate, you pay extra each month.
+The avalanche method focuses on paying off accounts with the highest interest rates first, because that saves the most money over time.
+You pay all your minimum payments, but on the account with the highest interest rate, you pay extra each month.
 Once that account is paid off, use its payment to add to the payment for the account with the next highest rate and so on.

 - Snowball Method.
 The goal for the snowball method is to reduce the number of bills you have, so you’ll focus on the accounts you can pay off the soonest.
-Again, you’ll make all your minimum payments, but you’ll add extra to the account with the lowest balance.
-Once that’s paid off, you add its payment to the account with the next lowest balance and so on.
-You probably won’t save as much money in interest as you would with the avalanche method, but seeing one less bill each month is a great feeling!
+You make minimum payments, but add extra to the account with the lowest balance.
+Once that’s paid off, add its payment to the account with the next-lowest balance and so on.
+You probably won’t save as much money in interest as you would with the avalanche method, but seeing one less bill each month is a great motivator!

 Think Beyond the Short Term

-While it’s sensible to focus on your current financial situation, you also shouldn’t ignore the future.
-Long-term savings goals like your child’s education or even retirement are relatively time-sensitive.
-So, as you make decisions that will affect you this year, consider your long-term goals as well.
+While it’s smart to focus on your current financial situation, don’t ignore the future.
+Long-term savings goals like college or retirement are time-sensitive.
+So, as you make decisions that affect you this year, consider long-term goals, too.

-Many people reduced their retirement contributions during the early days of the pandemic out of concern that their income could change.
-However, there’s a solid reason to continue or restart them—you’ll want to stay on track for retirement so you’ll have the funds you need when the time comes.
+Many people reduced contributions to IRAs and other retirement accounts during the early days of the pandemic out of concern that their income could change.
+However, there’s a solid reason to continue or restart them.
+You’ll want to stay on track for retirement, so you’ll have the funds you need in the future.

-Another thing you should do is to check how aggressively your funds are invested.
+Also, check how aggressively your funds are invested.
 Does it match your risk tolerance?
-Or, would you be more comfortable if you temporarily shifted your investments to lower-risk categories?
+Or would you be more comfortable if you temporarily shifted your investments to lower-risk categories?

-With so many factors to consider, setting financial goals can be daunting.
-But, you don’t have to navigate your plan for the future by yourself.
+With so many factors to consider, you may want help navigating your plan for the future.
 Navy Federal offers Personal Finance Counseling to help members take the next step toward financial success.